About Reid Park

 - Edith Ball Adaptive Aquatics center – a fully accessible outdoor covered pool with a therapy pool.

-- DeMeester Outdoor Performance center – Sunday nights each spring and fall feature the Tucson Pops Orchestra with the Music Under the Stars program.
-Every summer a Shakespeare play is performed here too.
-Many other events are held there as well.
+- DeMeester Outdoor Performance center – Sunday nights each spring and fall feature the Tucson Pops Orchestra with the popular Music Under the Stars program.
+Some summer nights feature family friendly movie showings.
+Many other special events are held throughout the year.

-- Randolf Golf Course and Driving Range – hit a few balls at this public golf course.
+- Randolph Golf Course and Driving Range – hit a few balls at this public golf course and practice your swing at the driving range.

-- Community classes – there are lots of classes offered, from sports to arts and crafts.
+- Randolph Center with classes – there are lots of classes offered for all ages, from sports to arts and crafts.

 - Walking / Bike path – this popular path has been expanded to loop around the entire park.